Uttar Pradesh: Education

+King George's Medical University (KGMU), located in Lucknow, is an institution for medical education, research, and healthcare services.
 The Integral University, a state level institution, was established by the Uttar Pradesh Government to provide education in different technical, applied science, and other disciplines.
 The Central Institute of Higher Tibetan Studies was founded as an autonomous organisation by the national ministry of culture.
 Jagadguru Rambhadracharya Handicapped University is the only university established exclusively for the disabled in the world.
-A large number of Indian scholars are educated at different universities in Uttar Pradesh.
-Notable scholars who were born, worked or studied in the geographic area of the state include Harivansh Rai Bachchan, Motilal Nehru, Harish Chandra and Indira Gandhi.